 Next, cook up a whole mess of chopped bacon.
 I noted in the recipe that I deliberately went overboard with the amount of bacon, so you can cut it back it you want, but we wanted things baconalicious so there you go.

-Leave the drippings in the pan, because you are going to put some freshly cooked hot linguine in there, followed by the egg mixture and some butter and the bacon, and the heat of the pasta is going to cook the egg mixture to creamy deliciousness and oh my my.
+Leave the drippings in the pan, because you are going to put some freshly cooked hot linguine in there, followed by the egg mixture and some butter and the bacon and a little water that you have saved from the pasta pot, and the heat of the pasta is going to cook the egg mixture to creamy deliciousness and oh my my.

 Sometimes you just need a recipe for the best easy pasta carbonara to go to when you want – no, need! – this classic bacon egg and cheese pasta supper.
 Here’s that recipe!